Azure/ALZ-Bicep/accelerator/README.md

 ## ALZ Bicep Accelerator
 <!-- markdownlint-restore -->

-This document provides prescriptive guidance around implementing, automating, and maintaining your ALZ Bicep framework with the ALZ Bicep Accelerator.
+This document provides prescriptive guidance around implementing, automating, and maintaining your ALZ Bicep module with the ALZ Bicep Accelerator.

 ### What is the ALZ Bicep Accelerator?

-The ALZ Bicep Accelerator feature was developed to provide end-users with the following abilities:
+The ALZ Bicep Accelerator framework was developed to provide end-users with the following abilities:

 - Allows for rapid onboarding and deployment of ALZ Bicep using full-fledged CI/CD pipelines with user provided input
   > **Note**
   > Currently we only provide support for GitHub Action workflows, but there are plans to add support for Azure Pipelines and GitLab pipelines in the future
-- Provides framework to not only stay in-sync with new [ALZ Bicep releases](https://github.com/Azure/ALZ-Bicep/releases), but also incorporates guidance around editing existing ALZ Bicep modules or associating custom modules to the framework
+- Provides framework to not only stay in-sync with new [ALZ Bicep releases](https://github.com/Azure/ALZ-Bicep/releases), but also incorporates guidance around modifiying existing ALZ Bicep modules and/or associating custom modules to the framework
 - Offers branching strategy guidance and pull request pipelines for linting the repository as well as validating any existing custom and/or modified Bicep modules

 ### Overview of Included ALZ Deployment Pipelines

 We attempted to make the pipelines as flexible as possible while also reducing overall complexity.
 Essentially, the ALZ Bicep Accelerator is made up four distinct deployment pipelines that represent different phases of the ALZ Bicep deployment.
 Each workflow shares a common set of workflow configurations and deployment scripts including the following:

-- Event based triggers (i.e. push to main and path filters for each workflow associated Bicep parameter file)
+- Event based triggers (i.e. pushes to main and path filters for each workflow associated Bicep parameter file)
-- OpenID Connect (OIDC) authentication to the Azure resources with the necessary permissions to access the OIDC JWT ID token
+- OpenID Connect (OIDC) authentication to Azure with the workflow permissions necessary to access the OIDC JWT ID token
 - PowerShell deployment scripts for each module that are referenced within [Azure PowerShell Action](https://github.com/marketplace/actions/azure-powershell-action) steps
 - Environment variables file (.env) which is used to store variables that are accessed within the PowerShell scripts

-The only thing that differs across the workflows is what ALZ Bicep modules are deployed as shown in the following table:
+The only thing that differs across the workflows is which ALZ Bicep modules are deployed as shown in the following table:

 | Workflow Name            | Modules Deployed              |
 |------------------------- |-------------------------------|